Girls in Love (TV series): Telecast and home release

 Girls in Love was repeated for the first time since 2005 on CITV's digital channel from September 2010.
 The TV series was also repeated on Australia's children channel ABC3 in 2010 and most recently repeated in June 2016.
+In Canada it was shown on BBC Kids (until its closure in 2018).
 In America, it aired on Showtime Family Zone.
-As of 2022, there are no streaming releases.
+As of 2025, there have been no official streaming releases, but majority of the episodes are available via unofficial uploads to YouTube.